Contact us +44 203 286 6824 or firstname.lastname@example.org

 Parents who need to commute to London tend to cluster in the north of the county.
 This is also where you will find some of the highest performing schools, meaning there is a great pressure on places.
 If you have more freedom about where you live, getting into schools in the coastal areas and east of the county can make for a more relaxed life.

 The property hot spot for schools tends to be in the triangle bordered by Sevenoaks, Tunbridge Wells and Maidstone.
-This is where you will find the comprehensive schools which consistently top the non-selective league tables - Bennett Memorial and St Gregory’s in Tunbridge Wells, and St Simon Stock in Maidstone.
-Note these are all faith schools, and usually require families to have attended church on three Sundays per month for three years to qualify.
-There are also two top-performing comprehensives in Tonbridge without the need for church attendance - The Hayesbrook School and Hillview School for Girls.
+This is where you will find the comprehensive schools which consistently top the non-selective league tables.
+Note these are all faith schools and usually require families to have attended church on three Sundays per month for three years to qualify.
+There are also two top-performing comprehensives in Tonbridge without the need for church attendance.

-For the brightest kids this is also the area where you will find the super-selective grammars of Judd and Skinners (for boys) and Tonbridge Grammar (for girls).
-In the independent sector, you can find sought after Sevenoaks School and Tonbridge School, and a host of preps which feed into them.
+For the brightest kids this is also the area where you will find the super-selective grammars.
+In the independent sector, you can find outstanding senior schools and a host of preps which feed into them.

 Which are the best performing sixth forms in Kent?